iobroker-community-adapters/ioBroker.bosesoundtouch/README.md

 ## Changelog
 ### 0.9.0 (23.01.2019)
 * Added possibility to change the source. <br>
-All available sources are listed as states in folder sources and can be used as lay buttons.
+All available sources are listed as states in folder sources and can be used as play buttons.

 ### 0.2.4 (05.05.2019)
 * Core Files/Testing Update and introduce adapter-core